How fall sales result in more money for your school

-Though there's always a need money, schools are most often looking for fall fundraiser ideas.
+Though money's always needed, schools are most often looking for fall fundraiser ideas.
 Educators and parents alike see wide-reaching benefits of fundraising earlier in the year.

 If your school is trying to decide when the best time is to host a fundraising program, consider these reasons to start your selling in September or October before the holidays hit.